The ultimate goal of growing a Bonsai is to create a miniaturized but realistic representation of nature in the form of a tree.

 The word “Bon-sai” is a Japanese term which means “planted in a container”.
 This art form is derived from an ancient Chinese horticultural practice, part of which was then redeveloped under the influence of Japanese Zen Buddhism.
 It has been around for well over a thousand years.
 Bonsai are not genetically dwarfed plants, in fact, any tree species can be used to grow one.
 Caring for a bonsai tree is a well respected skill amongst gardeners and is very difficult to do to a high standard.

 In order to effectively look after your bonsai tree you must know what species you have (if you don’t already, of course).
 First you need to establish whether it is either a broad leafed or coniferous tree, which is fairly easy to tell the difference.
 Broad leafed trees have wide flat leaves that are either evergreen or deciduous (sheds its leaves annually), and coniferous have needle-like foliage which is evergreen in most cases.
 Once you have decided on this type it gets a little more complicated based on leaf size, shape and colour.
-If you need assistance with identifying your bonsai tree then use this guide.

 Bonsai trees are often grow indoors but they can also been grown outdoors.
 We've put together a useful video on growing bonsai trees in your garden: